RMistela/NeuralControl/README.md

 This seems (for me) like an manifestation of a famous quote:

 >         It's not who has the best algorithm that wins,It's who has the most data

+to be continued...